What Is Ergonomics?

-Ergonomic safety, then, focuses on optimizing systems and other elements to keep people safe and healthy.
+Ergonomic safety focuses on optimizing systems and other elements to keep people safe and healthy.
 Most often, ergonomic safety concerns the workplace.
-It involves how positions and situations at work affect the body, from the chair employees sit in to the way they lift heavy boxes.
-More specifically, ergonomic safety seeks to ensure a worker’s tools and environment fit their job requirements and personal capabilities.
+It involves how positions and situations at work affect the body, from the chair employees sit in, to the way they lift heavy boxes.
+More specifically, ergonomic safety ensures a worker’s tools and environment fit their job requirements and personal capabilities.

-The employee is always the first priority, and companies constantly look for ways to redesign equipment and offices in ways that promote safety, better habits and conditions.
+The employee is always the priority, and companies constantly look for ways to redesign equipment and offices to promote safety and better habits and conditions.
+The goal with ergonomics is to match the workplace to the employee, not the employee to the workplace!

 Employees spend much of their time in the workplace, and ergonomics is related to safety.
-In fact, ergonomic disorders are one of the fastest-growing categories of work-related injuries.
+Ergonomic disorders are a growing category of work-related injuries.
 Ergonomic safety practices were developed to minimize those risks.
-When you use ergonomics to study people in their work environment, you’ll find better solutions to reduce injuries, increase employee satisfaction and productivity and create a better, happier environment for everyone.
+When you use ergonomics to study people in their work environment, you’ll find better solutions to reduce injuries, increase employee satisfaction and productivity, and create a better, happier environment for everyone.

 What Is the Goal of Ergonomic Safety?

-Every industry has certain risks, and it’s the employer’s job to mitigate those risks.
-When you take greater responsibility for the safety, health and comfort of your workers, you can lessen muscle fatigue, reduce the number and severity of work-related injuries and increase productivity and satisfaction.
+Every industry has specific risks, and it’s the employer’s job to mitigate them.
+When you take greater responsibility for your workers’ safety, health, and comfort, you can lessen muscle fatigue, reduce the number and severity of work-related injuries, and increase productivity and satisfaction.

-Implementing ergonomic safety best practices is necessary to counter a wide variety of risk factors and potential hazards at work.
+Implementing ergonomic safety best practices are necessary to counter various risk factors and potential hazards at work.
 You’ll be able to reduce the risk of painful cumulative damage or stress among workers and maintain a stronger, more engaged workforce.

 Ergonomic Risk Factors